 An ord system has characteristic elements.
 These include a sand bar or ridge at the lower beach, as described above, usually asymmetric in cross section, emerging from the salient as a tongue.

 Another element is the runnel, a parallel channel or trough immediately landward of the sediment body, retaining at least for a while water from the last high tide.

 There is normally a presence of mudballs, a sure indicator of active erosion.

 The most depleted section of upper beach immediately to the south of a salient is regarded as the ord centre.
 Here, sediment cover is thin or possibly absent altogether from the surface of the clay platform that underlies the beach.

 Fine material released from a newly eroded cliff or platform adds little near an ord centre but may well contribute to a downdrift configuration.

-Below is a chart composed of nine consecutive cross-beach profiles representing a distance along the beach of four kilometres, from Cowden to Aldbrough, in units of 500 metres.
+Below, a chart composed of nine consecutive cross-beach profiles represents a distance along the beach of four kilometres, from Cowden to Aldbrough, in units of 500 metres.
 The vertical scale is approximately twice that of the horizontal.

 Pr55.
 The sequence starts with a salient (at left of image) providing a full upper beach and clear transition (the point where beach slope changes) and a wide lower beach.